Alcohol consumption in Ireland

 Adult per capita alcohol consumption in Ireland

-The most recent data available shows that in Ireland, total per capita (15+) alcohol consumption in litres of pure alcohol is 13 litres.
-This includes both recorded and unrecorded per capita consumption from 2015-2017, which together provide a more accurate estimate of the level of alcohol use in a country and as a result, illustrates trends in alcohol consumption in a more precise way.
-The WHO predicts that total per capita (15+) consumption will reach 13.5 litres in 2020 and 13.9 litres in 2025 in Ireland.
+The most recent data available shows that in Ireland, total per capita (15+) alcohol consumption in litres of pure alcohol was 12.75 litres in 2019.
+This includes both recorded and unrecorded per capita consumption from 2016-2018, which together provides a more accurate estimate of the level of alcohol use in a country and as a result, illustrates trends in alcohol consumption in a more precise way.
+The WHO predicts that total per capita (15+) consumption would reach 13.5 litres in 2020 and 13.9 litres in 2025 in Ireland.
 In 2010, this same figure was 12.3 litres.

 According to the OECD (2019), recorded alcohol consumption is defined as ‘annual sales of pure alcohol in litres per person aged 15 years and over’ (production, import, export, and sales or taxation data).
 A cut-off of 15 years is used to more accurately reflect consumption of alcohol, given that those under 15 for the most part do not drink.
-The WHO states that unrecorded alcohol consumption refers to ‘alcohol which is not taxed and is outside the usual system of governmental control’, and therefore it is not accounted for in official statistics.
+The WHO states that unrecorded alcohol consumption refers to ‘alcohol which is not taxed and is outside the usual system of governmental control such as home or informally produced alcohol (legal or illegal), smuggled alcohol, surrogate alcohol (which is alcohol not intended for human consumption), or alcohol obtained through cross-border shopping (which is recorded in a different jurisdiction)’.
+Therefore, it is not accounted for in official statistics.

 Defining per capita alcohol consumption